Swimming Pool Shock

-- No Pre-Dissolving needed, pour into pool
+- No pre-dissolving needed — just pour into pool

 - Won't bleach or fade vinyl liners or swim suits

-- Not as effective for algae treatment
+- Not effective for algae treatment

-- Not as effective for bacteria treatment
+- Not effective for bacteria treatment

-- Quick-release, fast acting
+- Quick-release, fast-acting formula

 - Removes chloramines and ammonia

-- Waiting period of 12—24 hours is generally recommended
+- Waiting period of 12—24 hours is generally recommended before swimming again

 - High levels of chlorine can be harsh on soft and shiny surfaces

-How Much Shock should I Use?
-That depends on what problem you are trying to solve, and the current condition of the water.
-If the water looks good and you just want to boost the chlorine level a bit, add ½ bag per 10,000 gallons.
-If the water is hazy or cloudy use a full bag per 10K gallons, and if there is algae use 2–6 lbs per 10,000 gals, depending on the extent of the algae bloom.
-A chlorine level of between 10 ppm and 30 ppm, sustained for several hours, is usually needed to remove algae, bacteria and chloramines.
-Super Shock can deliver 10 ppm per 10,000 gals, per 1 lb. bag, in good water conditions – you may need more.
+In addition, knowing how much pool shock you should use depends on what problem you are trying to solve and the current condition of the water.
+If the water looks good and you simply want to boost the chlorine level a bit, add 1 bag per 20,000 gallons.
+If the water is hazy or cloudy, use a full bag per 10,000 gallons.
+Or, if there is algae, use 2–6 lbs per 10,000 gallons, depending on the extent of the algae bloom.
+A chlorine level between 10 and 30 ppm, sustained for several hours, is usually needed to remove severe algae, bacteria, and chloramines.
+Super Pool Shock can deliver 10 ppm per 10,000 gals from a 1-pound bag in good water conditions.
+If water conditions are poor, you may need more.

-Remember that a Low pH level is crucial to successfully shocking a pool.
+Remember that a low pH level is crucial to successfully shocking a pool.
 At a pH level of 8.0, over half of your shock is ineffective and wasted.
-At a pH level of 7.2 however, over 90% of your shock will become active algae and bacteria killers.
+At a pH level of 7.2, however, over 90% of your shock will become active algae and bacteria killers.

 Pool Shock Shelf Life